sbordelais-dev/citizeng/README.md

 ```
 Then, create subfolders named `/js` and `/css` in the current path to respectively put Javacript and CSS files.

-For example, let's consider the custom CSS file `style-demo.css`, a possible way to reference it is:
+For example, let's consider the custom CSS file **style-demo.css**, a possible way to reference it in HTML is:
 ```HTML
 <link rel="stylesheet" type="text/css" href="./css/style-demo.css"/>
 ```